Housekeeping Toolbox Talk

 Cleanliness is next to godliness, and certainly directly next to safety.
-Review the basics of construction housekeeping with your crew to avoid any easily preventable hazards.
+In this housekeeping toolbox talk, review the basics of construction site housekeeping with your crew to avoid any easily preventable hazards.

 Construction sites are oftentimes very hectic and busy with many workers, contractors, and vendors simultaneously working together on different things within the site.
-These sites can present many dangers to everyone involved if proper housekeeping is not done.
+These sites can present many dangers to everyone involved if good housekeeping is not done.
 A tidy work area reduces the risks of injuries and can also increase fire safety.
+Learn best practices in this quick 5 minute safety talk on housekeeping!

 What is Housekeeping?